+‘A proposal to remember!’
 Local couple gets engaged at Chiefs celebration parade

-KANSAS CITY, Mo. — A great day made even better as a local couple got engaged during the Kansas City Chiefs parade celebrating their first Super Bowl win in 50 years.
+KANSAS CITY, Mo. — A great day was made even better as a local couple got engaged during the Kansas City Chiefs parade celebrating their first Super Bowl win in 50 years.

-“My baby girl got engaged at the Chiefs parade,” Angela Servos, of Lee’s Summit told FOX4 Wednesday afternoon.
+“My baby girl got engaged at the Chiefs parade,” Angela Servos, of Lee’s Summit, told FOX4 Wednesday afternoon.

 Servos said her daughter Lauren Gillespie and her fiancé Drew Bunch have been together for three years now.